goyoambrosio/RobotAtHome2/README.md

 ## Prerequisites: Installing the Python Development Environment

 Launched in 1991, Python has achieved enormous popularity in the scientific community in recent years.
 Python is an interpreted high-level general-purpose programming language with a many useful features.
 It's platform independent, simple, consistent and with a great code readability.
 Moreover, it has an extensive set of libraries that help to reduce development time.

 Artificial Intelligence (AI) and Machine Learning (ML) projects differ from software projects in other areas due to differences in the technology stack and the skills needed to deal with them.

 Python offers AI and ML programmers many features that help to develop and test complex algorithms.
 Even in Computer Vision (CV), there are solid software libraries that allow developers to focus on their research areas.

 There are several different Python distributions, each one created with a different approach and for different audiences.

 Robot@Home2 Toolbox is written in Python and works well with Anaconda which is a distribution of the Python and R programming languages for scientific computing.
 Of course, other distributions can be used to run the toolbox.

-### Installation in Linux
+### Short installation on Linux

 To install Anaconda in Linux you must follow these steps.